computingForSocialScience/cfss-homework-vidal-anguiano/final_project/README.txt

 Greetings!

+This project was completed by Vidal Anguiano and Diana Hou (cnetids: anguianov and dianahou).

-I hope to make this as simple to follow as possilbe.
+I hope to make this as simple to follow as possible.

 Progress status: We have completed all 7 parts of the facebook network analysis project.